Search with Sense

 COURSE FORMAT

 This is a fully self-paced, asynchronous online course consisting of 4 modules.
-Each module includes video instruction, slides, applied examples, and reflective exercises designed to connect ethical AI practices directly to student research instruction.
+Each module includes video instruction, slides, readings, and reflective exercises designed to connect concepts directly to your daily work.

 EXPECTED TIME COMMITMENT

-Each module is designed to take approximately 4 hours to complete, for a total of 16 professional development hours.
+Each module is designed to take approximately 4 hours to complete, for a total of 16 hours.
 You may move through the course at your own pace and on your own schedule.

 You will have access to all course materials for six months from the material unlock date.

-Complete all modules to earn 16 professional development credit hours and a School Library Journal certificate of completion.
-Certificates are emailed upon completion.
+Complete all modules to earn 16 professional development credit hours and a School Library Journal certificate of completion, which will be emailed to you.

-If you complete all three courses in The AI-Ready School Library: 3-Course Certification Series, you will earn your AI Literacy in Schools certification from School Library Journal.
+If you complete all 3 courses in the the AI-Ready School Library: 3-Course Certification Series, you will earn your AI Literacy in Schools certification from School Library Journal.

 ACCESSIBILITY